Felps-26/Felps-26/README.md

 - 💡 Always exploring new technologies and programming concepts
 - 📚 Computer Science student passionate about software development
 - 🎯 Goal: Build efficient and innovative software solutions
+- 🐟 *"In limbo... get the angles right!"* - Always debugging and optimizing code

 ---